data-prep-kit/data-prep-kit/README.md

 ## Installation

-The latest version of the Data Prep Kit is available on PyPi for Python 3.10, 3.11 or 3.12.
+The latest version of the Data Prep Kit is available on PyPi for Python 3.10, 3.11 and 3.12.
 It can be installed using:

 ```bash
 pip install  'data-prep-toolkit-transforms[all]'